Research reveals those who complete an MBSR Class gain:

 What do we offer?

-We plan to offer our first 5-day intensive in the Fall of 2014!/1
+We are offering our first 5-day intensive in the November of 2014!

 How can you contact us?

 Vitalife Insight Contact Information: send an email to firstname.lastname@example.org or email@example.com or call 210-391-8000.

 To wish you were someone else is to waste the person you are.
 Sven Goran Eriksson